madebykind/madebykind-v3/content/work/base51.md

 social_img_txt: "Creating an inclusive and safe brand to support young people"
 ---

-{{< workquote logo="logo-base51" img="images/work-base51-imagery-2.jpg" alt="A young woman sitting against a brick wall.
-She has a rainbow painted across her face, below her eyes.">}}
+{{< workquote logo="logo-base51" img="images/work-base51-imagery-3.jpg" alt="Two young women look at each other.
+They appear to be at an outdoor festival, with the sun setting in the distance.
+They are smiling">}}
 A safe place where change begins.
 {{</ workquote >}}